Welcome to Zealots of Zaldar

 Statuses

-A Confused creature has two choices to resolve their state:
+If a 4 is not rolled, a Confused creature has two choices to resolve their state:

 1. Spend 1 Action Point, and pass a Difficulty 10+ INT roll.